Meningitis and encephalitis

 • focal neurological signs

-• Is not routine in meningitis but is used to look for complications eg abscess, thrombosis
+• Not routine in meningitis but may be used to look for complications eg abscess, thrombosis

-• Normal head CT does not exclude raised ICP and should not influence the decision to perform an LP
+• Normal CT brain does not exclude raised ICP and should not influence the decision to perform an LP

 • MRI will provide more detailed information to guide diagnosis, but may require general anaesthetic